Mahir Çayan: From TİP to the MDD current

-While at university, Çayan joined the Workers Party of Turkey and became a leader within the youth movement.
-Despite this, he frequently clashed with party leadership, which supported the theory of the national democratic revolution. Çayan himself was a anti-revisionist Marxist–Leninist who firmly supported Joseph Stalin.
-He admired the Guevarist guerrilla groups in Latin America, such as the National Liberation Army, Revolutionary Armed Forces of Colombia, and Tupamaros, and created a strategy called the People's Revolution and the Democratic Revolution.
-He lashed out at the revisionist lines of the Soviet Union and Workers Party of Turkey and actively supported the Che Guevara and Cuban Revolution, leaving the Workers Party of Turkey in 1965 to form the Revolutionary Youth Federation of Turkey, which developed into the People's Liberation Party-Front of Turkey in 1970.
-In 1970, he became leader of the People's Liberation Party-Front of Turkey with Ulaş Bardakçı.
-Himself, Bardakçı, Hüseyin Cevahir were involved in the 1971 kidnapping and murder of the Israeli consul-general of Istanbul: Efraim Elrom.
+Despite this, he frequently clashed with party leadership, which supported the theory of the national democratic revolution. Çayan himself was an anti-revisionist Marxist–Leninist who firmly supported Joseph Stalin.
+He admired the Guevarist guerrilla groups in Latin America, such as the National Liberation Army, Revolutionary Armed Forces of Colombia, and Tupamaros.
+He created a strategy called the People's Revolution and the Democratic Revolution.
+He lashed out at the revisionist lines of the Soviet Union and the Workers' Party of Turkey and actively supported Che Guevara and the Cuban Revolution.